Adapted from the PDF version of Key Officials of the Department of Defense

 These filters will combine with the name search and position search options, and with each other.
-For example, a user can apply filters to see Under Secretaries and Deputy Under Secretaries in the Bush and Clinton administrations.
+For example, a user can apply filters to see Under Secretaries and Deputy Under Secretaries in the George H. W. Bush and Clinton administrations.

 To clear these filters, hover in the area above the right-hand side of the dropdown box, and click the image that appears.
 Users may also clear these filters with the “undo” or “reset” buttons on the lower right hand corner of the dashboard.